PSV Eindhoven in European football: European Cup success

 Ten years after the success of winning the UEFA Cup, PSV achieved another memorable performance.
 In the Eredivisie, PSV proved to be unbeaten, but in Europe, fans were hoping for success.
 In the 1987–88 European Cup, manager Guus Hiddink created a team that beat Galatasaray, Rapid Wien and Bordeaux on away goals.
 In the semi-final, PSV ended up again playing Real Madrid.
 The first leg in Madrid ended in 1–1 by a goal from Edward Linskens, while in the dazzling return, PSV held the Spanish side to a 0–0 draw, ensuring progression to the final on the away goals rule.

 The final was played at the Neckarstadion, Stuttgart, against Portuguese side Benfica.
 After both sides failed to score in regular and extra time, the match went to penalties.
 Fortunately, PSV goalkeeper Hans van Breukelen was one of the most talented 'keepers in the Netherlands, stopping the crucial penalty from Benfica's António Veloso.
-It was one of the most important saves of Van Breukelen as the club claimed the European Cup for the first (and only) time.
+It was one of the most important saves of Van Breukelen as the club claimed the European Cup for the first time (and only so far).
 The squad is still loved by fans and most important players were captain Eric Gerets, Ronald Koeman, Wim Kieft, Gerald Vanenburg, Jan Heintze and Søren Lerby.

 Champions League

 In 1992, the European Cup was rebranded as the UEFA Champions League.
 In the inaugural Champions League season of 1992–93, PSV was again the first Dutch club who played in the tournament.
 They reached the group stage, although this proved to be very unsuccessful with just one point earned from six matches.

 From 1997–98 until 2008–09, PSV was one of the few clubs which participated in every group stage edition.
 Although the results were mixed, PSV reached the second round for the first time in the 2004–05.
-Before that, the club was unable to qualify for the knock-out phase, ended up in third or fourth place.
+Before that, the club was unable to qualify for the knock-out phase, ending up in third or fourth place.

 2004–05 proved to be the most successful Champions League season to date.
 PSV, with captain Mark van Bommel, Philip Cocu, Jan Vennegoor of Hesselink, Wilfred Bouma, Swiss midfielder Johann Vogel, Brazilians Heurelho Gomes and Alex, Jefferson Farfán and Koreans Park Ji-sung and Lee Young-pyo, progressed to the semi-finals after defeating Lyon on penalties.
 In the first leg against Milan, the Italians were deadly efficient and won 2–0.
 In the return leg in Eindhoven, PSV played one of its best ever matches, taking a 2–0 lead only for Massimo Ambrosini to score a fatal away goal for Milan.
 A late goal by Philip Cocu was not enough for one of the best teams of PSV in history as Milan progressed on away goals.